Solar System Exploration

 Ithaca Chasma rips across Tethys from north to south near the center of this view.
 The moon's western limb is flattened, indicating the rim of the giant impact basin Odysseus.
 The dark, east-west ...

 Saturn's moon Tethys orbits in front of the wide shadows cast by the rings onto the planet for this Cassini spacecraft view.
 Tethys (660 miles, or 1,062 kilometers across) appears just below the r...

 Before Wide Shadows

 Saturn's atmosphere produces beautiful and sometimes perplexing features.
 Is the bright feature below center a rare crossing of a feature from a zone to a belt, or is it an illusion created by diff...

 This graphic shows Cassini's path, or ground track, as it crossed over the surface of Enceladus near the time of closest approach during the flyby on July 14, 2005.
 The ground track is indicated...

 Enceladus: The Plot Thickens

 You Might Also Like

-After months grappling with the rugged reality of asteroid Bennu’s surface, the team leading NASA’s first asteroid sample return mission has selected four potential sites.
+After a year scoping out asteroid Bennu’s boulder-scattered surface, the team leading NASA’s first asteroid sample return mission has officially selected a sample collection site.